glyh/on_pal/language/syntax.md

 [_ .. rest] = [1, 2, 3, 4] # rest = [2, 3, 4]

 # `?abc` requires compiler to query the type of the hole
-?abc = 1 # compiler will yield: ?abc of Int
+?abc = 1 # compiler will yield: ?abc as Int

 # the compiler prevents read from `_` and `?abc`
 # the compiler prevents write to `...`